econya/yosis/README.md

 Project had extremely tight deadlines and is totally adapted to a single use and business case as of now.
 And German interface (but i18n fully prepared).

+### Features

+* Site owner can upload videos assigned to courses and announce appointments.
+* Users can register and upon mail confirmation enter a 7-day trial period.
+  + within the trial period, users can see the 3 last videos in each course and all appointment details.
+  + two days before end of trial period, users get informed via a mail that trial period (and thus access to videos and appointments) will end soon.
++ Site owner can add subscriptions to users
+  + users with subscription can see all videos and all appointments
+  + five days before end of subscription, users get informed via a mail that subscription (and thus access to videos and appointments) will end soon.
++ Users can contact site owner via a contact form.

 ## Installation